-A. HUNTER SYNDROME (mucopolysaccharidosis II):
+A. HUNTER SYNDROME (MUCOPOLYSACCHARIDOSIS II):

-- Prescriber attests (or medical records support) that requested ERT remains for use as monotherapy: NOT to be used concurrently with other MPS drug therapy AND - 2.
-Documentation of positive response or disease stability with therapy as compared to baseline (prior to therapy) as evidenced by: - (a) Decreased urinary glycosaminoglycan (GAG) levels

-(b) 6 years or older (one of the following): 6-minute walk test (6-MWT) and/or percent predicted forced vital capacity (FVC).
+- 1. Documentation of positive response or disease stability with therapy as compared to baseline (prior to therapy) as evidenced by: - (a) Decreased urinary glycosaminoglycan (GAG) levels AND - (b) Members 6 years or older (one of the following): 6-minute walk test (6-MWT) and/or percent predicted forced vital capacity (FVC) OR

-OR

-Younger than 6 years of age (one of the following): decreased hepatosplenomegaly, improvement in upper airway obstruction during sleep, cardiac status, growth velocity, FVC, and/or 6-minute walk test
+Members younger than 6 years of age (one of the following): decreased hepatosplenomegaly, improvement in upper airway obstruction during sleep, cardiac status, growth velocity, FVC, and/or 6-minute walk test